-After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved Degree Audit (formerly Plan of Study) and registered for four hours of 499 Thesis, the student is required to maintain continuous registration.
+After the Thesis Proposal approval form has been accepted in the Graduate School and a student has completed the courses on the approved Degree Audit and registered for four hours of 499 Thesis, the student is required to maintain continuous registration.
 The requirement for continuous registration may be fulfilled by registering for Thesis 499.00.
-The requirement for continuous registration does not apply during a summer term unless the student is graduating in that term.
+The requirement for continuous registration does not apply during a summer term unless the student is proposing, defending, or graduating in that term.
 Registration for 499.00 may be in absentia.
-If circumstances prohibit continuing registration a student must request a leave of absence from the department and then from the Graduate School.
+If circumstances prohibit continuing registration a student must request a leave of absence from the University.
 Any student interrupting registration without obtaining a leave of absence must pay tuition for one credit hour of 499.00 for each of the delinquent semesters upon reenrollment and/or reinstatement.
-Any student requesting reinstatement in a degree program must complete an application for readmission.
+Any student requesting reinstatement in a degree program must complete an application for readmission to the program.
+Continuous registration for an upcoming term may be waived if all materials are submitted to the Graduate School by the Friday before the next semester starts.
+Consult with the Graduate School for more information.
 (See also Academic Load for Graduate Assistant insurance information.)